-THE SUB-FUNDS
+THE SUB-FUND

-The Sub-Funds are sub-funds of the Company, an investment company with variable capital incorporated as a public limited company in Ireland with registered number 421179 and established as an umbrella fund with segregated liability between Sub-Funds.
+The Sub-Fund is a sub-fund of the Company, an investment company with variable capital incorporated as a public limited company in Ireland with registered number 421179 and established as an umbrella fund with segregated liability between Sub-Funds.

-The list of Classes of Shares in the Sub-Funds offered by the Company is set out under "FEES AND EXPENSES" below.
+The list of classes of Shares in the Sub-Fund offered by the Company is set out under "Fees and Expenses" below.

-The Directors may determine to redeem all the outstanding Shares of a Sub-Fund in the event that Sub-Fund's Net Asset Value falls below €25 million (or its equivalent in the Base Currency for the relevant Sub-Fund) or such other amount as may be determined by the Directors from time to time and notified in advance to Shareholders.
+The Directors may determine to redeem all the outstanding Shares of the Sub-Fund in the event that the Sub-Fund's Net Asset Value falls below €25 million (or its equivalent in the Base Currency for the Sub-Fund) or such other amount as may be determined by the Directors from time to time and notified in advance to Shareholders.